Britt Reid (American football): DWI conviction

 Reid crashed into two parked cars on February 4, 2021, injuring two young children, near the Chiefs' training complex, just a few days before Super Bowl LV.
 Reid admitted to officers he had consumed two to three drinks earlier in the evening and was on Adderall, a prescription medication used to treat attention deficit disorder.
 Two hours after the crash, according to a probable cause statement, Reid had a blood alcohol concentration of 0.113, above the legal limit of 0.08.
 Reid, as well as a five-year-old passenger of another vehicle, were both hospitalized.

 The five-year-old passenger was in critical condition and spent ten days in a coma.
 On April 2, 2021, roughly two months after the accident, the five-year-old girl was released from the hospital, still unable to walk or talk and being fed through a feeding tube.
 On November 19, 2021, the Kansas City Chiefs announced that they would pay for all of the medical expenses for the five-year-old and provide her "long-term financial stability".

 The incident led the Chiefs to not renew Reid's contract, which expired at the end of the 2020 season.

 On April 12, 2021, Reid was charged with a DWI, which is a class D felony in Missouri, which carries a maximum sentence of seven years in prison.

 Reid pleaded guilty to the charges on September 12, 2022, as part of a plea deal.
 The plea deal resulted in his sentence ranging from probation to four years in prison.
 He was sentenced to 3 years in prison on November 1, 2022.

-On March 1, 2024, the governor of Missouri Mike Parson commuted Reid’s sentence, and Reid will serve the remainder of his term under house arrest until October 31, 2025.
+On March 1, 2024, the governor of Missouri Mike Parson commuted Reid’s sentence, and Reid served the remainder of his term under house arrest until October 31, 2025.